 Transplant options may include bone marrow or stem cell transplantation.

-- In bone marrow transplantation, the marrow may be removed, treated to kill cancer cells, and frozen.
+the marrow may be removed, treated to kill cancer cells, and frozen.
 After treatment, the bone marrow is placed back into the body.
 The marrow may also be provided from a healthy donor.
 The marrow with leukemia will be removed and the donated marrow will be delivered after treatment.

 - Peripheral blood stem cell transplantation uses immature cells that are found in the blood.
 These cells are removed from the blood before chemotherapy or radiation treatment.
 Once treatment is done, the stem cells are then placed back into the blood.
 The immature cells will grow into healthy white and red blood cells.

 - Biological therapy uses medication or substances made by the body to increase the body’s natural ability to fight cancer.

 - Certain medication or therapies may also be used to help manage the side effects of treatment.

 - During treatment and recovery your child may need to take steps to avoid infections.
 Treatments and the cancer can weaken the immune system and make the child more vulnerable to bacteria and viruses.

 There are no current guidelines to prevent leukemia in children because the exact cause is unknown.